Former Finch Lands - Interim Access Plans

 Paddlers can enjoy the flatwater section of the Cedar River above and below the landing.
 The rapids above and below the flatwater section and the lack of carries prevents paddlers from accessing the upper reaches of the Cedar River and the Hudson River from the landing.
 Paddlers can also enjoy the four ponds on the forest preserve lands south of the Cedar River.

 Anglers can fish the Cedar River for brook and brown trout.
 Anglers can also fish for native lake trout and stocked rainbow trout on Clear Pond or stocked brook trout and panfish on Pine Lake.
-Float planes previously restricted to landing on the western portion of Pine Lake can now land anywhere on the lake.

 OK Slip Falls

-While The OK Slip Falls Tract in the Town of Indian Lake in Hamilton County is now part of the Forest Preserve DEC is discouraging public access until public access infrastructure has been developed.
+While The OK Slip Falls Tract in the Town of Indian Lake in Hamilton County is now part of the Forest Preserve DEC is not encouraging public access until public access infrastructure has been developed.
 Currently no parking areas exist, no trails have been established and boundaries lines with adjacent private lands have not been marked.
 DEC will provide updated information here as the infrastructure for public access is developed.

 The Essex Chain Lakes Tract, the Indian River Tract and the OK Slip Falls Tract are part of the former Finch, Pruyn & Co. lands purchased by New York State from The Nature Conservancy (TNC).